Libs of TikTok

+History

 Inception and original content (November 2020 – June 2021)

-The account was created in November 2020 as a personal account with the handle @shaya69830552, and later @shaya_ray.
-According to The Daily Dot, "in its early days, [the account] primarily existed as a reply account that routinely showed up in the comments of prominent conservatives on Twitter."
-Before becoming the Libs of TikTok account, Raichik downplayed the severity of COVID-19, promoted the conspiracy theory that the 2020 United States presidential election was stolen from Donald Trump through election fraud, and made posts showing that she was present at the 2021 United States Capitol attack.
-Raichik criticized the law enforcement officers at the Capitol, tweeting "[t]hey were rubber bullets from law enforcement.
-1 hit right next to me."
-Raichik also tweeted that she did not enter the Capitol building like "a few crazy people" had and called the breach "mostly peaceful".
-Raichik later downplayed the attack, claiming it was peaceful compared to a "BLM protest", referring to Black Lives Matter.
+In November 2020, Raichik created a Twitter account with the handle @shaya69830552, later changed to @shaya_ray.
+According to The Daily Dot, the account began as "reply account that routinely showed up in the comments of prominent conservatives on Twitter."
+Under these handles, Raichik downplayed the severity of COVID-19, promoted the disproven conspiracy theory that the 2020 United States presidential election was stolen from Donald Trump through election fraud, and made posts showing that she was present at the January 6 Capitol attack.
+Raichik criticized Capitol Police.
+She tweeted that she did not enter the Capitol building like "a few crazy people" had, and called the breach "mostly peaceful", and she later favorably compared the attack to a Black Lives Matter protest.
 In early 2021, the account had less than 1,000 followers.

-The account's handle was later changed to @cuomomustgo, focusing on demanding the resignation of the then-Governor of New York, Andrew Cuomo.
-The account also promoted efforts to recall the Governor of California, Gavin Newsom.
-By March 2021, the handle had changed to @houseplantpotus, a parody account tweeting as a houseplant in the White House of U.S. President Joe Biden. @houseplantpotus later became @libsoftiktok on April 19, 2021, promising to "help you find your daily dose of cringe".

-In May and June 2021, before and during Pride Month, Libs of TikTok started posting anti-LGBT commentary, including her first tweet using "grooming" as a pejorative for LGBT people.
+She later changed the handle to @cuomomustgo, focusing on demanding the resignation of then-governor of New York Andrew Cuomo following the sexual harassment allegations levied against him.
+Raichik also used the account to advocate for the recall of California governor Gavin Newsom.
+By March 2021, the handle had changed to @houseplantpotus, a parody account tweeting as a houseplant in the White House during the presidency of Joe Biden.
+On April 19, 2021, Raichik adopted the moniker @libsoftiktok, promising to "help you find your daily dose of cringe".
+In May and June 2021, before and during Pride Month, Libs of TikTok started posting anti-LGBTQ commentary, including her first tweet promoting the LGBTQ grooming conspiracy theory.
+The account's early reposts also included reposts of videos by progressives about Anthony Fauci and vaccinations that it deemed cringeworthy.
+Slate linked Libs of TikTok's early success to "shamelessly tagging alt-right and far-right heavy hitters on Twitter, a strategy she continues to use to this day".

-According to The Daily Dot, Raichik also ran the now-defunct Twitter account @NewYorkIsShitty.